 The story so far…

-One thing led to another and she had by now managed to sew peacefully, without worrying about her child anymore, as she watched him playing for hours in the little grove surrounded by the building’s drab grey.
-She watched him play with the snow, and she watched him run back home, all muddy and wet, from the study where the community’s priest gave lessons on this foreign language, on top of school. “…he is a smart boy and learning comes easily to him, he’s already grasped the basics and it won’t be long ’till he can speak for himself…”, and the priest’s words came true day by day since then.
-He was the one helping her out when she had to do her shopping from the market “Ha…”, she chuckled, “look at poor me at the market, pfft…” – just a thought about herself, and then her mind turned to the boy.
+One thing led to another and she had by now managed to sew for a number of clients, without worrying about her child anymore, as she watched him playing for hours in the little grove surrounded by the building’s drab grey.
+She watched him play with the snow, and run back home, all muddy and wet.
+She watched him getting back from the study where the community’s priest gave lessons on this foreign language, on top of school. “…he is a smart boy and learning comes easily to him, he’s already grasped the basics and it won’t be long ’till he can speak for himself…”, and the priest’s words came true day by day since then.
+It was the one helping her out when she had to do her shopping from the market “Ha…”, she chuckled, “look at poor me at the market, pfft…” – just a thought about herself, and then her mind turned to the boy.
 Where is he, he should’ve been back from school half an hour ago, she couldn’t help worrying.
 As far as her husband was concerned, she wasn’t even sure if he’d come home.
-Every time he managed to find his home, he fell dead-tired on the couch, with his breath stinking of alcohol, and when he didn’t, he’d simply chase lustily after a local wench or two.
+Every time he managed to find his way home, he fell dead-tired on the couch, with his breath stinking of alcohol, and when he didn’t, he’d simply chase lustily after a local wench or two.
 He had made it clear, after all, that things would be very different here.
 The factory at Grunstuffe Strasse worked twenty-four hours a day, and he would take at least two shifts a day, as his cousin, the one who arranged all this, had promised.
 And Charalampos came back home whenever he felt like it, supposedly after two or three days full of work, but she knew it all along that Babis, as the German girls called him, was not the man she once loved.
 And Babis didn’t seem to care if it was Cleopatras’ birthday.
-He simply left some money on that same table three days ago when he announced he might have to work an extra shift this weekend…
+He simply left some money on that same table three days ago when he announced that he have to work an extra shift this weekend…

 It must have been barely three hours he had stormed out, cursing both gods and demons, banging the door with great menace, as if Zeus himself had cast his thunderous rage against the mortal world.
-He wanted to get away from all the shouting his father was letting loose, the father who decided to become lover to his fifteen-year younger girlfriend from the factory.
+He wanted to get away from all the shouting Babis was letting loose.
+Babis, who decided to become lover to his fifteen-year younger girlfriend from the factory.
 And like this decision of his, the rest of the troubles appeared in queue.
 Shouting became a daily routine, with each word dripping more poisonous venom than the next one into the life of his poor mother.
-Everyday some new complaint was inflating his outbursts, but the truth was that that little German bitch had him bound to her whims and she demanded marriage, after founding out that she was with his child.
-He shouldn’t have done shit, he would tell himself, but his thoughts remained dark, and it did not matter that he was situated in a world bathed in the light of zounds of artists of all ages.
-No matter how hard he was trying to distract himself with a painting or a statue, the more he lost himself to self-hate for leaving his mother behind to deal with the beast.“… I am 20 years old, what use do we have for him…”, he had once told her.“… I’ll find a job, my hands are able and I am willing…, we’ll make it somehow…” he begged of her.
+Everyday some new complaint was inflating his outbursts, but the truth was that, that little German bitch had him bound to her whims and she demanded marriage after founding out that she was with his child.
+He should have been more concious, he would tell himself, but his thoughts remained dark, and it didn’t even matter that he was situated in a world bathed in the light of artists of all ages.
+The harder he was trying to distract himself with a painting or a statue, the more he lost himself to self-hate for leaving his mother behind to deal with the beast.“… I am 20 years old, what use do we have for him…”, he had once told her.“… I’ll find a job, my hands are able and I am willing…, we’ll make it somehow…” he begged of her.
 But she wouldn’t even let him finish his thought.
-“You will not do such a thing, you will finish your studies and then we will discuss this, me and your father can handle all of our affairs just fine…”.
+“You will not do such a thing, your job is to finish your studies, me and your father will work this out…”.
 Father.
 Really?
-He who was never there when sickness would deprive me of sleep, he who never showed me how to be a man, he who did not even attempt to congratulate me for being accepted in the University of Archaeology in Berlin.
+Were was he when sickness would deprive me of sleep.
+Were was he to show me how to be a man.
+He who did not even attempt to congratulate me for being accepted in the University of Archaeology in Berlin.
 “First and finest… born and raised Hellene” his mother would boast, but his father had only said “…What use is there in studying, he should work with metal just like me and finally make use of himself, I am tired of feeding him and now he wants me to pay his studies…”.
 He could not fathom why it hurt him so bad every single time he tried to prove his worth to his father, why would he try to convince this stranger for things a roughneck like him could never understand.
 But it hurt him even more that his body would not allow him to raise a hand against that same lout and protect his dear mother with the same violent way that this stranger was treating her.
 He raised his eyes and lazily allowed them to perceive the area around him.

 He quickly wore the vest, his mother gifted him, before she returned to Greece.
-It was after his graduation that she had announced that now, since he had started his own family, she had only to return to Greece to spend time in the village, away from the hubbub and crowded Berlin.
+It was after his graduation that she had announced that, since he had started his own family, she wanted to return to Greece to spend time in the village, away from the hubbub and crowded Berlin.
 The truth, however, was different, and he knew it, his mother had long been tired of fighting and wanted to return to her resting place.
 Two, at most five years, the doctors had given her and her eyes were longing for the tranquility of her homeland scape.
 Besides, over the years her savings from the sewing had studied him, helped him setup his family’s life, even for the smaller of things.
 Grandma Alexandra was always there in need.
-Babis, he had not seen him for nearly five years after that separation fight.
-It wasn’t long ago he was informed, by “behearted willing friends” of course, that his father’s new wife was non-other than the daughter of the owner of the factory, who had become a significant political figure in the recent german political scene.
+Babis, was nowhere to be found for nearly five years after that separation fight.
+It wasn’t long ago he was informed, by “behearted willing friends” of course, that his father’s new wife was non-other than the daughter of the owner of the factory, who had become a significant figure in the recent german political scene.
 Or rather it would be preferable to say, in a personality of the domestic mafia world, after he had enriched on the backs of those who lived away, beyond the wall of shame.
 He also knew that he had a step brother called Claus, but that was all, nor did he learn anything more about his father’s new family.
-Babis sometimes found himself in the newspapers, as the boss’s son-in-law but up to his grandeur, for the rumors wanted him to be trapped in his father-in-law’s factory while the old man spent his time in the political lounges.
+Babis would sometimes show himself in the newspapers, as the boss’s son-in-law but that was all his grandeur, for the rumors wanted him to be trapped in his father-in-law’s factory while the old man spent his time in the political lounges.
 The heat made him take a deep breath shortly before he regained devotion over the region that had been called Area D.